Romantic and charming, the city of lights is among the most visited capitals in Europe.

 Things to do in Paris on a rainy day

-Oh, rainy days.
-They’re terrible when we are on vacation, but there is still a way to enjoy them if that’s case for you.
+Don’t worry!
+Rain won’t ruin your 4 days in Paris!
+They’re terrible when we are on vacation, that’s true, but there is still a way to enjoy those days.

 - Become a history buffer, if you’re not already one, and spend your day in the city’s museums;